Bikini Queen Devin Brugman Spills Out Of Dangerously Low-Cut Blue Swimsuit On Instagram

 It’s easy to wonder whether Devin Brugman lives in a swimsuit.
-She’s constantly in Instagram photos wearing them and her most recent post is not different.
-In the shot, the brunette beauty is rocking an insanely low cut one piece bikini that seems to almost struggle to contain the Instagram influencer’s voluptuous cleavage.
+She’s constantly in Instagram photos wearing them and her most recent post is no different.
+In the shot, the brunette beauty is rocking an insanely low-cut one-piece bikini that seems to almost struggle to contain the Instagram influencer’s voluptuous cleavage.

 In the caption, Devin revealed that the suit is from her company Monday Swimwear and is called the “Aruba One Piece.”
 The design retails for $192 on their website and also comes in black.
 There’s also a version of it that’s sold as a bikini with a top that mirrors the one-piece.
 The top is sold separately from the bottoms at $94.